5h1n0biii/Python_AoC_2022/README.md

 or:

 1. Clone this repository to wherever you like.
-2. Swap the input in `input.txt` to your personal Advent of Code puzzle input.
+2. Swap the input in `input.txt` with your personal Advent of Code puzzle input.